 Before reviewing a borrower’s financial statements, consider the industry in which it operates to determine what’s most relevant.
-Doing so will help frame your due diligence efforts and credit risk assessment.
+Doing so will help frame your financial due diligence efforts for investment banking and credit risk assessment.

 In 1979, economist and Harvard Business School professor Michael Porter identified five competitive forces to consider when developing business strategy.
 This five-factor approach remains useful today.